 - Can you think of a pressing problem or bottleneck in the world that needs solving?
 Do you see examples of it in your social circle?
 What do you think people could use help for or do better?

-- Are you looking to help a big quantity of people of animals or just a few specifically?
+- Is there a specific group of people or animals you want to help?
+Are you looking to help a big quantity of people of animals or just a few specifically?

 - Do you want to help right now, or do you want to help build a better future?

 - Do you want to help people with health, rights, education, knowledge or are you more focused on nature and the global climate?